Kevin Boss

-Kevin Michael Boss (born January 11, 1984) is an American former professional football tight end.
-He was selected in the fifth round of the 2007 NFL draft by the New York Giants out of Western Oregon University.
+Kevin Michael Boss (born January 11, 1984) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Western Oregon Wolves and was selected in the fifth round of the 2007 NFL draft by the New York Giants.
 With the Giants, he won Super Bowl XLII over the New England Patriots.

 Boss also played for the Oakland Raiders and Kansas City Chiefs.

 Early life

 Before enrolling at Western Oregon University, Boss played varsity level football at Philomath High School, becoming a stand-out tight end.
 In his junior year he was a second-team All-League choice as a tight end and defensive end and as a senior, he was an honorable mention All-State Class 3A choice and earned first-team All-ValCo League honors.
 For his accolades in football, he played in the Oregon Shrine East-West Football Game in Baker City.

 Boss also took part in basketball, playing center.
 As a junior, Boss was awarded second-team All-League honors.
 Then as a senior, his team won the state title game (2002), picking up honorable mention All-State and All-League first-team accolades as well.